Migration: 0.x → 1.x

 - License changes: every package is now Apache 2.0 (the agents package was AGPL-3.0).

 The mechanical work is small but the moved symbols catch people.
-Read Moved symbols before reaching for the codemod.
+Read Moved symbols before you start updating imports.

 Package renames